XinJingHao/Sparrow-V0/README.md

 <img src="https://github.com/XinJingHao/Images/blob/main/Sparrow_V0/ep_r.svg" align="right" width="35%"/>

-For both scripts, we have incorporated **tensorboard** to visualize the training curve, as shown in the right.
+For both scripts, we have incorporated **tensorboard** to visualize the training curve, as shown on the right.
 To enable it, you can just set the `write` to True, e.g.
 ```bash
 python train_DDQN_single.py --write True
 ```
-The training curve will be saved at the `runs` folder, for more details about how to install and use tensorboard, please click [here](https://pytorch.org/docs/stable/tensorboard.html).
+The training curve will be saved in the `runs` folder, for more details about how to install and use tensorboard, please click [here](https://pytorch.org/docs/stable/tensorboard.html).
 Also, you are free to use your own data visualization tools by modifying the scripts.

 ### Play with trained model:
-During training, the DDQN model will be saved at the `model` folder every 10k steps (e.g. `model/10k.pth`).
+During training, the DDQN model will be saved in the `model` folder every 10k steps (e.g. `model/10k.pth`).
 After training, you can play with it via:
 ```bash
 python train_DDQN_single.py --render True --Loadmodel True --ModelIdex 10
 ```